atlassian/escalator/docs/calculations.md

 important assumptions:

  - **All nodes in the node group have the same allocatable resources**
- - **All containers in the node group have specified resource requests**
+ - **All containers in pods in the node group have specified resource requests**

+**If Escalator is unable to make the above assumptions, e.g. there are containers without resource requests specified or nodes have different allocatable resources, scaling activities (scaling up or down) may have unintended side affects.**

 ## Requests, capacity and utilisation